Learn About Our Walk-In Process

 Side Effects of Long-Term Morphine Abuse

-Two of the possible long-term side effects of morphine abuse are addiction and dependence.
+Two of the possible long-term side effects of morphine misuse are addiction and dependence.
 The more someone’s brain is exposed to morphine or any opioid, the more likely addiction is to develop.
 Dependence can occur with or without addiction but often develops due to addiction.
 Some signs of morphine addiction include:

 • Using morphine even when there are negative consequences or side effects